vpsg-research/DeepFakeDefenders/README.md

 - torchvision==0.19.0
 - tqdm==4.66.4

-Or you can use the requirement.txt file to install the necessary packages.
+You can also use the requirement.txt file to install the necessary packages.
 We only use a single NVIDIA GeForce RTX 4090 for training.

 ## Quick Start